Best Ollama Models for 8GB RAM in 2026: Honest Tests & Recommendations

 🎯 CPU vs GPU vs Apple Silicon — where 8GB is not 8GB

-8GB on a Mac M1 and 8GB on a Windows laptop with Intel offer two different experiences.
+8GB on a Mac M1 and 8GB on a Windows laptop with Intel are two different experiences.
 Apple Silicon uses unified memory, where all memory is accessible to both the CPU and GPU simultaneously.
-On a standard PC, RAM and VRAM are separate pools, and this is critical for AI models.
+On a regular PC, RAM and VRAM are separate pools, and this is critical for AI models.

-An 8GB Mac M1 is a fully functional workstation for local AI.
-An 8GB Windows laptop with Intel HD Graphics is a struggle for every megabyte.
+A Mac M1 with 8GB is a fully functional workstation for local AI.
+A Windows laptop with 8GB and Intel HD Graphics is a struggle for every megabyte.

 On Apple Silicon, all RAM is unified memory.
 This means the GPU part of the chip has access to the same 8GB as the CPU.
 Ollama automatically uses Metal for acceleration — without any additional settings.